 Concerned students can find support and helpful resources in the Campus Ministry Office and the Counseling Center.
-For travel advice, students should consult with the Wang Center for Global Education regarding Study Away, and International Student Services regarding travel as an international student.
+For travel advice, students should consult with the Wang Center for Global and Community Engaged Education regarding Study Away, and International Student Services regarding travel as an international student.

 I invite all in the PLU community to join me in supporting our Muslim neighbors, including our own Muslim Student Association (MSA).
 Our differences are, without question, a blessing.
 And, our institution’s grounding in the values of the Lutheran tradition instructs us that love can cast out fear.
 We must act boldly for the vision of an America where the most vulnerable are protected and welcomed, and recognized and valued for the contributions that they make to our shared communities.

 President and Professor of English